TimothyHelton/k2datascience/mentor/06_agenda.md

 ---
 ### <a name="notes"></a> Notes
 - Next Week's Data Science Conversation:

+- Tasks
+    - Create Roots Main web page
+    - Create machinery for Unit 9 that would be also useful for Roots project

 [Table of Contents](#toc)